 |OXSHOTT CHORAL SOCIETY|

-Oxshott Choral Society is a friendly and enthusiastic amateur SATB choir, currently around 70 strong.
-We meet for rehearsal every Wednesday evening from 8-10pm, in St Andrew's Church Hall, Oxshott, Surrey.
+Oxshott Choral Society is a friendly and enthusiastic amateur SATB choir, currently around 40 strong.
+We meet for rehearsal every Wednesday evening from 8-10pm, in St Mary's Church Hall, Stoke d'Abernon, Surrey.
 We welcome new members in all voices throughout the season.
 No auditions are held, and although the ability to read music would be an advantage, it is not a requirement.
 Being able to count from 1 to 4 without moving your lips or using your fingers would also be useful.
 Let us know if you are interested in joining.

 Apart from our own concerts locally, Oxshott Choral Society is a member choir

-of the famous Leith Hill Musical Festival (LHMF) which is held annually
+of the famous Leith Hill Music Festival (LHMF) which is held annually

 at Dorking in Surrey and is established as one of England's leading choral events.
 The Festival is held in the Dorking Halls, which were